-In the last six years, it appears that only the group training in Dover Harbour (of which many also train in the Serpentine in London) have produced more Channel swimmers.
+In the last eight years, it appears that only the group training in Dover Harbour (of which many also train in the Serpentine in London) have produced more channel swimmers.
 Sandycove Island is now mentioned in the same line as the famous training locations of Jersey, San Francisco, Melbourne, La Jolla , Serpentine and greater New York City.

 Why is Sandycove such an ideal location for marathon swimming?
 Find out here!